Dr. Meghan Azad, PhD - DirectorCanada Research Chair in Early Nutrition & The Developmental Origins of Health and Disease

 Laura Noël-Romas - Bioinformatician and Data Manager (on leave)

 Laura has over a decade of experience in bioinformatics and data science.
 She received her MSc from the Department of Medical Microbiology at the University of Manitoba.
-Her research interestes include the use of Big Data in advancing our understanding of human health.
+Her research interests include the use of Big Data in advancing our understanding of human health.

-Dr. Zahra Nouri - Biorepository Lab Technician
+Dr. Zahra Nouri, PhD - Biorepository Lab Technician (on leave)

 Zahra's academic journey has taken her across continents, from China to South Korea and Canada.
 Her doctoral research focused on gut microbiota and their profound effects on immune system adaptation.
 Zahra manages the sample database and laboratory activities at the MILC Biorepository, and leads the sub-aliquoting and distribution of milk for international collaborations.